ai-autocoder/vscode-last-log/README.md

 ## Features

-Last Log offers a convenient way to view the most recent file inside a folder of your choice.
+**Last Log** provides a convenient way to **open the most recently modified file** within a folder in a new VS Code editor tab.

-It is possible to use the extension in 3 ways: from the button on the left side of the status bar, from the command line with the command "Open last log", or by creating a custom key binding.
+Additionally, it offers optional **automated cleanup of older files and empty directories** based on **configurable age settings**.

+It works with any file type but can be configured to target specific file extensions.

+## Usage

+The extension can be utilized in three ways:

+- Via the **Status Bar button** on the left side
+- Through the **Command Palette** using the "Open last log" command
+- By configuring a custom **Keybinding**

 ![command](resources/command-line.png)